slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 	- Must use **Pascal** case
 		 > 	Examples: OrderTypes as an enum, Order2InvoiceRel for a relation, Order for an item type

-- Except where absolutely necessary, the name of the deployment table must be the same as the name of the item or relation
+- Except where necessary, the name of the deployment table must be the same as the name of the item or relation
 - For item and relation attributes, **Camel** case must be utilised
 	> Example: code, deliveryDate